Optimal estimation of the null distribution in large-scale inference: A Fourier-based estimator A Fourier-based estimator

 As with other Fourier-based methods, \(\hat{\theta}\) exploits the Gaussian character of the data to denoise.
 Namely, (\ref{estimator:theta_known_var}) involves dividing by the characteristic function of the standard Gaussian distribution, i.e. the term \(e^{\omega^2/2}\) appears.
 As discussed in Section \ref{section:deconvolution}, the estimator can be generalized to handle non-Gaussian noise.
 A couple of remarks are in order.

-\begin{remark} The minimax rate for \(1 \leq k \leq cn\) for a small universal constant \(c \in (0, 1)\) had been independently developed by Carpentier and Verzelen\footnote{(A. Carpentier and N. Verzelen, personal communication, 2023)}, though their estimator is conceptually different from ours. \end{remark}
+\begin{remark} The minimax rate for \(1 \leq k \leq cn\) for a small universal constant \(c \in (0, 1)\) had been independently developed by Carpentier and Verzelen\footnote{(A. Carpentier and N. Verzelen, personal communication, 2023)}, though their estimator is conceptually different from ours.
+Carpentier and Verzelen also employ a Fourier-based approach, but essentially aim to extract \(\theta\) from \(\psi_0\) (similar to \cite{cai_optimal_2010}) instead of explicitly accounting for the outliers as done in our estimator. \end{remark}

 \begin{remark}[Computation] Fitting to the outliers in the frequency domain is advantageous as it only involves optimization over the two-dimensional (one-dimensional complex) variable \(\zeta\).
 In contrast, typical ideas of fitting to outliers in the spatial domain (e.g. as in the mean shift contamination literature discussed in Section \ref{section:robust}) require optimization over a \(k\)-dimensional variable (or an \(n\)-dimensional variable with a penalty, as in \cite{collier_multidimensional_2019} mentioned in Section \ref{section:robust}).
 The computation of (\ref{estimator:theta_known_var}) is thus straightforward.
 First, consider the minimization over \(\mu\).
 One can take the interval having length of order \(\sqrt{\log n}\) centered at \(\median(X_1,...,X_n)\) and discretize it with grid points having distance of order the statistical rate \(\epsilon(k, n)\) given by (\ref{rate:theta}).
 Since the domain of optimization over \(\omega\) is a bounded interval, it can be discretized with a fine enough grid.
 A glance at the proof suggests taking grid points having distance of order \(\frac{1}{\sqrt{n \log n}}\) since we are guaranteed \(|\hat{\theta} - \theta|\lesssim \sqrt{\log n}\) by the discretization employed for \(\mu\).
 Minimization over \(\zeta\) is direct as it is a convex problem with a convex constraint.
 The estimator can then be computed by a simple two-dimensional grid search. \end{remark}